Updates and timeline: Single legal regulator legislation

 This page will be updated as new developments occur.

-Lawyer Independence
+Lawyer independence

 Why is lawyer independence and self-regulation essential to democracy?